-According to the United States Historical Census Data Base (USHCDB) (2002), the ethnic populations in the American Colonies of 1775 were: English 48.7 %, African 20.0 % Scots and Scot-Irish 14.4 %, German 6.9 % Dutch 2.7 %, French 1.4 %, Swedish 0.6 %, Other 5.3 % The larger settlements of Scotch-Irish, were located directly to the west of the Cape Fear in the highlands of Carolina near the Blue Ridge Mountains, these settlements were called “Scotch-Irish Mesopotamia”.
+According to the United States Historical Census Data Base (USHCDB) (2002), the ethnic populations in the American Colonies of 1775 were: English 48.7 %, African 20.0 % Scots and Scot-Irish 14.4 %, German 6.9 % Dutch 2.7 %, French 1.4 %, Swedish 0.6 %, Other 5.3 % The larger settlements of Scotch-Irish, were located directly to the west of the Cape Fear in the highlands of Carolina near the Blue Ridge Mountains, those settlements were called “Scotch-Irish Mesopotamia”.

-After the Revolution, there existed a big division between the cultures of the Carolina’s eastern and western counties.
+There existed a big division between the cultures of the Carolina’s eastern and western counties.
 They did not grow the same crops or market their produce at the same towns.
 The East was settled chiefly by the upper class of English societies, while in the West there was a large proportion of Scotch and German farmers who still retained many of their native customs.
-For many years after the War, poor roads and the lack of good transportation kept the two regions apart.
+For many years after the Revolution for Independence, the poor roads and the lack of good transportation kept the two regions apart.
 It would be a long time before the two cultures would come to associate with one another.
-From these bigotries,many had sought to escape unfriendly territorial restrictions of Tidewater Virginia and struck out to tame the wilderness of the western frontier.
-Long considered the “rural, backwoods” many of those living in the Appalachians didn’t mix well with the other populations and in some remote areas they still preferred to speak Gaelic.
+From these bigotries,many of the Scotch farmers sought to escape the unfriendly territorial restrictions of Tidewater Virginia and struck out to tame the wilderness of the western frontier.
+Long considered the “rural, backwoods” many of those living in the Appalachians didn’t mix well with the other populations and in some remote areas, they still preferred to speak Gaelic.
 There were also in this area, enslaved Africans who worked in the houses and plantations of these settlers.
 According to the Census of 1790, one of four Carolina families had slaves and, of those who owned slaves, the average was almost 5 slaves per family.
 These "Appalachian Highlanders" spoke Gaelic, they did begin to use English more and more in order to conduct business with the majority of coastal cities of English speaking population and the Tidewater Lowlanders.
 But, in the Blue Ridge households that had slaves, even the enslaved Africans spoke Gaelic.
 The following excerpt tells the story of a woman from the Highlands of Scotland landing in Colonial North Carolina: “As she disembarked at the wharf, she was delighted to hear two men conversing in Gaelic.
 Assuming by their speech that they must inevitably be fellow Highlanders, she came nearer, only to discover that their skin was black.”
 (Myer, 1957, p.
 119)

 Traditionally Scots, unlike the Scotch-Irish, who frequently emigrated individually, often emigrated in groups, which reflected their traditional dependence of family security similar to the clan system in the Scottish Highlands.
 Their typical migration involved small networks of related families who settled together, worshipped together, and intermarried.
 They moved to available cheaper lands on the frontier avoiding areas already settled by Germans and Quakers and moved south, through the Shenandoah Valley, and through the Carolinas and into Blue Ridge Mountains.
 This is true of Alexander Davidson and his descendents for the another 100 years, all the way across the country to Oregon in 1850.
 The primary dividing line between the Scotch-Irish and the Irish has always been religion.
 While Irish immigrants have been primarily Catholics, the Scotch-Irish are followers of John Knox and John Calvin.
 The largest influx into North Carolina was in the form of Protestants.
 Their belief in predestination of the soul had a powerful effect on the shaping of the Scots' psyche.